RoboticsLabURJC/2017-tfm-mikel-diez/README.md

 This will mean that each call lasts more but it will be way faster.

+Edit (03/05/2019) : I've been thinking that rectifying the images could be a great solution for eficiency.

 ### 2018 - 2019
 #### 16/04/2019 - 25/04/2019
 ##### Week Scope